California Sexual Battery Lawyers – Penal Code 243.4

 sexual abuse.
 On the following pages, the sexual assault lawyers at Wallin & Klarich explain the sentencing and punishment for sexual battery in California pursuant to Penal Code 243.4, as well as what the prosecution needs to prove in order to convict you of this offense.
 If you need an experienced attorney to represent you during this difficult time, contact one of our professionals today for immediate assistance.

 In order to convict you of Sexual Battery in California, the prosecution must prove the following:

 - You touched an intimate part of the victim AND

 - The touching was done against the victim’s will AND

 - The touching was done for the specific purpose of sexual arousal, sexual gratification or sexual abuse

-Your sexual assault lawyer can raise a number of sexual battery defenses on your behalf.
-For example, your attorney can argue:
+Your attorney can raise a number of sexual battery defenses on your behalf.
+For example, your lawyer can argue: